nop0x07bc/bapl-class-language/report/README.md

 When we _return_ from a closure:

-1. We copy-back the data segment to the current closure (it's held as a refernce in the VM).
+1. We copy-back the data segment to the current closure (it's held as a reference in the VM).
-2. We restore the calling closure by pop-ing the callstack and overwriting the `data` and `code` pointers in the VM to point to the caller.
+2. We restore the calling closure by poping the callstack and overwriting the `data` and `code` pointers in the VM to point to the caller.
 Then we restore the `pc` and continue execution.